If you are interested in violin or viola lessons for your child, look no further!

 Chris has soloed on the violin and the viola with orchestras including the Louisiana Philharmonic and the Crescent City Civic Orchestra on violin, and the Huntsville Sinfonietta on the Viola.

 He has maintained a violin and viola studio since 2007 and moved to El Paso in 2017 where he currently teaches and resides with this wife Holly, daughter Autumn, and their two dogs.
-Chris has completed Suzuki training currently through Suzuki Book 3 with David Strom and plans to finish all 10 books and supplemental courses.
-He is listed in the teacher directory at the official Suzuki Association of America website. www.suzukiassociation.org
+Chris studies Suzuki Violin with teacher-trainer, David Strom and plans to complete all ten books with him as well as practicum.
+Chris is listed in the teacher directory at the official Suzuki Association of America website.